jobe-m/ownkeepass/README.md

 * Database can be directly closed from lock screen
 * Added elide mode to top menu label (fixes too long database path running out of the screen)

-Release 1.1.7 will add landscape support
+Release 1.1.7 will add landscape orientation and Keepass 2 database read support.
+Just needs some minor fixes, translation updates and extensive testing;)

-Status of Keepass 2 database support
+Finally Keepass 2 database support is HERE!
+Current status:
-* Development is done on keepass2 branch
-* Reading of password group list from a Keepass 2 database is mostly finished
+* Reading of password group list from a Keepass 2 database is finished and now working fine (merged back to master branch).
+Reusing database code from [KeepassX 2][3] project.
-* Next steps: Reading password entries and update the UI to support read-only database mode (At first there will be a release which can only read Keepass 2 database files)
+* Searching in and writing to Keepass 2 database will be done in near future (will be done on keepass2 branch)

 Roadmap
 -------